akhila-77/reactjs/README.md

 Install the dependencies in the local node_modules folder.

 ### `npm start`
-make sure that you have removed the package-lock.json or any other node modules after cloning the project Runs the app in the development mode.<br />
+make sure that you have removed the package-lock.json or any other node modules after cloning the project <br />
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.